tarekziade/mongogo/slides/slides.md

 # Lessons learned 2/2

-- It's all about defining an API in ES to:
+- It's all about defining a standard in ES to:
-  - Register a Connector
+  - Register a connector
   - List connectors
   - Get/Set configuration & session data
-  - Trigger Sync Jobs, show progress
+  - Trigger Sync Jobs, track progress
   - Create indices, engines and index data

 ---